AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/1 - Basics/04-Request-Response/README.md

 Cache-Control: Tells the browser how to cache the response

 🔹 Helpful to explain that not all communication is in the visible body — headers matter too.

+🔄 Requests and Responses
+This chapter can explore:

+✍️ What is an HTTP Request?
+Structure of a request:

+Method (GET, POST, etc.)

+URL

+Headers (like Content-Type, Authorization)

+Body (mainly for POST/PUT)

+Example:

+http
+Copy
+Edit
+POST /login HTTP/1.1
+Host: example.com
+Content-Type: application/json

+{
+  "username": "john",
+  "password": "12345"
+}